 Definely specializes in the accuracy and quality of legal documents within Microsoft Word.
 For corporate lawyers producing complex agreements, disclosure schedules, and multi-party transaction documents, the proofreading engine automates hundreds of checks for defined terms, cross-references, punctuation, formatting, and stray drafting notes that would otherwise require manual review.

 The Cascade feature, launched in August 2025, is particularly relevant for corporate transactional work.
 It reveals up to three levels of downstream impact from a single change in a contract, which is critical when modifying provisions in interconnected deal documents.
-Definely Enhance, the agentic AI layer, delivers 40-70% speed improvements in drafting workflows.
-Clients include Magic Circle and White Shoe firms (A&O Shearman, Slaughter and May, DLA Piper) and corporates (JP Morgan, Barclays, Deloitte).
+Definely Enhance, the agentic AI layer, delivers a vendor-estimated 40-70% speed improvement in drafting workflows.
+Clients include Magic Circle and white-shoe firms (A&O Shearman, Slaughter and May, DLA Piper) and corporates (Barclays, Deloitte, KPMG, Samsung).
+Definely raised a $30M Series B in June 2025 led by Revaia.

 Key features